WestGermanGenomeCenter/bcl2fastq2_Pipeline/README.md

 if not:
  - create your snakemake profile if needed
- - create a conda env with `conda env create -f smk8_environment.yml`
+ - create a conda env with `conda env create -n smk8 -f smk8_environment.yml`
  - `conda activate smk8 ` <- this env should then include snakemake 8.x.x